-Question: How do the rules apply to groups which may come into and out of the scope of s.13 ?
+Question 1: How do the rules apply to groups which may come into and out of the scope of s.13?

-Answer: Section 13 excludes an MNE Group from being an In Scope MNE Group, and therefore takes it out of the scope of CIT, if the group meets the jurisdictional footprint and the tangible asset value requirements and if no MNE Group constituent entity is required to apply an IIR to any Bermuda entity that is a constituent entity of that MNE Group.
+Answer 1: Section 13 excludes an MNE Group from being an In Scope MNE Group, and therefore takes it out of the scope of CIT, if the group meets the jurisdictional footprint and the tangible asset value requirements and if no MNE Group constituent entity is required to apply an IIR to any Bermuda entity that is a constituent entity of that MNE Group.

 The exclusion is available for five fiscal years, beginning on the later of the first day of the first fiscal year beginning on or after 1 January 2025, or the first day of first fiscal year that the group first meets the threshold requirements to be in scope under section 11.
 If the conditions above are not met for a fiscal year included in the five-year period, the group would become an In Scope MNE Group in that period.
-If the group then meets the requirements in a subsequent fiscal year and would be outside the scope of CIT.
+If the group then meets the requirements in a subsequent fiscal year within the five-year period, it would not be an In Scope MNE Group for that fiscal year and would be outside the scope of CIT.
 No extension of the five-year period during which the exclusion is available can arise if the group becomes an In Scope MNE Group for a fiscal year which is part of the five-year period.